Selective Estrogen Receptor Modulators - SERMs

 Arzoxifene is another SERM which has anti-estrogen activity.
 Eli Lilly developed it as an osteoporosis treatment, but clinical trials showed poor results - it did not reduce nonspinal fractures and it increased the risk of blood clots - and Lilly dropped development efforts on arzoxifene.
 Toremifene is another estrogen blocker that started being used in 2008 for metastatic breast cancer and is being considered for prostate cancer prevention.

 Bazedoxifene (http://www.ncbi.nlm.nih.gov/pubmed/21187592) has been approved for osteoporosis treatment in Europe and Japan.
 It is expected to be approved in the US and will be sold as a daily pill under the brand name Viviant.
+Tests show it is relatively safe.
 The SERM Lasofoxifene is also used in Europe by not approved in the US and its maker, Pfizer, does not appear to be pushing for approval any more.

 There have been comparative studies of aromatase inhibitors and tamoxifen.
 Aromatase inhibitors are enzymes that block the synthesis of estrogen.
 A lower estrogen level slows the growth of cancers that depend on estrogen to grow.
 They are considered the best kind of hormonal therapy to begin with for post-menopausal women.
 The studies found that a combination of tamoxifen for two to three years then changing to an aromatase inhibitor for an additional two years is more beneficial than five years of tamoxifen.
 Also, taking each for five years further reduces the risk of the cancer returning.